Kewejuankenobie/kewetext/README.md

 ## Installation

-This text editor is supported on any Linux distribution; the Makefile specifically should work on Linux systems with the standard file hierarchy and the user installing being a sudo-er
+This text editor is supported on any Linux distribution and macOS; the Makefile specifically should work on systems with the standard file hierarchy and the user installing being a sudo-er
 (See [Linux File Hierarchy](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html)).

-First, you need to have these build tools installed:
+First, you need to have these build tools installed on all platforms:
 ```text
 gcc
 make
 ```

+On macOS, it is recommended to have a terminal emulator like iTerm2 so the option key can behave like the alt key.
+In the default terminal, the option key does nothing in Kewetext by default.

 You will need to get the source code, either through the most recent release or by cloning the repository: